here-Leslie-Lau/my-nvim/README.md

 vim.g.mapleader = "\\"
 ```

-You can modify the shortcut keys in file `lua/config/keymaps.lua`.
+You can modify the shortcut keys in file `lua/config/keymaps.lua` or `lua/config/lsp.lua`.

 ### General-shortcut-keys